vladyslav-shmyrko/eslint-config-commonjs/README.md

 1. Install ESLint, this config and required plugins:
     ```console
-   npm i --save-dev eslint eslint-config-commonjs
+   npm i --save-dev eslint config-commonjs-eslint
     ```
-2. Add `"extends": "" to your .eslintrc`.
+2. Add `"extends": "config-commonjs-eslint" to your .eslintrc.*`.